oracle-livelabs/goldengate/ogg-core/ogg-add-extract/ogg-add-extract.md

 ### Prerequisites
 This lab assumes that you have:
-- the appropriate database privileges to be able to execute the commands in the Admin Client.
+- The appropriate database privileges to be able to execute the commands in the Admin Client.
-- completed the tasks in **Lab - Enable Trandata, Add Heartbeat and Checkpoint Tables**.
+- Completed the tasks in **Lab - Enable Trandata, Add Heartbeat and Checkpoint Tables**.

 ## Task 1: Add an Extract Process